-In keeping with the tradition of the Child Fatality Review Committee, this Annual Report is dedicated to the memory of the children and youth who continue to lose their lives to medical problems, senseless acts of violence, accidents and suicide.
+This Annual Report is dedicated to the memory of the children and youth who continue to lose their lives to medical problems, senseless acts of violence, accidents and suicide.

-It is Our Vision that as we learn lessons from circumstances surrounding the deaths of the District's children, we can succeed in positively affecting the future of other District of Columbia children by reducing the number of preventable deaths and promoting quality of life for all residents.
+It is our vision that as we learn lessons from circumstances surrounding the deaths of the District's children, we can succeed in positively affecting the future of other District of Columbia children by reducing the number of preventable deaths and promoting quality of life for all residents.